gnikyt/be/README.md

 **Why?** Because I felt like it!
 Plus, I needed something for my blog which is also powered by BASH.

 It is nothing fancy, but it does the job.
-It simply loops every character of the template and tracks current positions, open/close statuses, etc. Then, runs through several built-in functions to produce a result.

 ## Example